Scholarships and bursaries

 You might be eligible for some extra financial help such as a scholarship or a bursary.
 Unlike a loan, you don’t have to pay anything back.
 Since 2012, more than 3,000 undergraduates have benefited from one of our scholarships or bursaries.
 You could too.

-Merit Scholarship: £2,000 in your first year if you score 120 UCAS points from three A Levels (or equivalent, not including General Studies).
+Merit Scholarship: £2,000 in your first year if you achieve 120 UCAS points from three A Levels (or equivalent, not including General Studies).

-Achievement Scholarship: £2,000 in your first year, then £1,000 in both your second and third years, if you score 152 UCAS points from three A Levels (or equivalent, not including General Studies).
+Achievement Scholarship: £2,000 in your first year, then £1,000 in both your second and final years, if you achieve 152 UCAS points from three A Levels (or equivalent, not including General Studies).

 Applying for a bursary or scholarship is straightforward.
 When you apply to Student Finance England, there's a box on the form that asks if you're happy for your information to be shared.
 By agreeing to share your info, you'll automatically be considered for a scholarship or bursary.
-And if you plan to study medicine, social work, or healthcare (including nursing), you may be eligible for an NHS bursary.
+And if you plan to study medicine or social work, you may be eligible for an NHS bursary.

 PhD Scholarships 2017: As part of the University of Hull's ongoing commitment to research, we are offering a range of exciting funded projects.
 Many projects are interdisciplinary and/or in collaboration with industry.